Benjasco/greenholt-phish-analysis/README.md

 ## Conclusion

-Determined through header analysis, authentication checks, Threat Intelligence lookups, and attachment triage that the email was a phishing attack with a malicious payload, designed to compromise the recipient’s system and/or credentials.
+SPF and DMARC checks failed (indicating sender spoofing), the originating IP is unrelated to the claimed sender, and the attachment's SHA-256 was flagged by Threat Intelligence — together confirming a phishing attack designed to compromise the recipient’s system and/or credentials.